 - Sparring is a fun and exciting way to challenge yourself against others!

 This is a friendly atmosphere to explore this fascinating aspect of the martial arts.
 Taekwondo competition is a fast-paced, full-contact sport, so safety is a top priority during our practices.
 Serious training takes place, but the goal of practice is for everyone to push each other so we can all improve.
 We are not “fighting” each other.
 We challenge each other to be better.
 By working together we help each other improve.
 Spectators are welcome.
 Come join us!

 Taekwondo Resources Online

 Here are two websites you can visit to learn more about the international sport of Taekwondo.
-You can go to wtf-taekwondo.tv to watch matches with top international players in the Olympic sport of Taekwondo.
-Also, the website for the World Taekwondo Federation (the world governing body for the sport) has information about Taekwondo’s history, major international events, as well as the most recent competition rules for the sport.
+You can go to wtf-taekwondo.tv to watch matches with top international players.
+Also, the website for World Taekwondo (the world governing body for the sport) has information about the sport’s history, major international events, as well as the complete competition rules for the sport.